 Registered nurses care for patients, provide medications, and educate them and their families about health.
 RNs, NPs, and LPNs can be hired.

 Allied health workers include physical, occupational, respiratory, radiologic, and medical laboratory technicians.
-Allied health workers have many health care duties.
+Allied health workers have many healthcare duties.
 These experts help patients through therapies, diagnostic tests, and rehabilitation.

 Hospitals, clinics, and long-term care institutions are managed by healthcare administrators.
 They also provide administrative and support services.
 They oversee money, staffing, regulations, and strategic planning.

 Medical billers and coders must appropriately bill and code medical services, treatments, and diagnoses to comply with regulations and secure insurance reimbursement.
+For this, however, they need to get educated well in this subject matter with the help of professionals at https://sochi.edu/ and similar platforms.

 Health information technologists manage electronic health records (EHRs), protect patient data, and follow HIPAA.